Virtual Diagnostic Evaluation for Adults Who Suspect OCD

 A formal evaluation changes that.

-Dr. Alex Crenshaw offers OCD assessment and diagnostic evaluation for adults at Peachtree Psychology's Roswell office.
-He has specialty training in evidence-based treatments for OCD, including Exposure and Response Prevention — one of the most effective treatments available — and his clinical approach is grounded in current research on how OCD actually works.
+Dr. Alex Crenshaw offers OCD assessment and diagnostic evaluation for adults virtually via secure telehealth.
+He is experienced with evidence-based treatments for OCD, including Exposure and Response Prevention (ERP), and his clinical approach is grounded in current research on how OCD actually works.

 Learn more about our full range of psychological testing and diagnostic evaluations for adults.